-This article will look at the various view types and composition considerations, as well as problems to watch out for.
-The following image represents a well-composed image where the edges are framed, the many vertical elements are not aligned or overlapping, a subtle ‘depth of field’ is applied, and the viewpoint is at eye-level.
+To guide you through the best architectural perspectives and views in architectural design, this article will look at the various view types and composition considerations, as well as problems to watch out for.
+The following image represents a well-composed image with the right perspective, where the edges are framed, the many vertical elements are not aligned or overlapping, a subtle ‘depth of field’ is applied, and the viewpoint is at eye-level.

 Because finding the right perspective is more of an art, some of what I am about to profess may not be the right answer for everyone.
 Even if you don’t agree with some of the aspects covered, the hope is that everyone reading this will find some value and firm up their personal understanding of what constitutes a great rendered image.